 5. Review Resource Investment

-You should be able to develop statistical data tied to your industry that allows you to mathematically calculate when an employee hire is required… For example (in our industry), we have determined that for every $35,000 to $50,000 in additional monthly revenue generated, there is a need to hire a new employee. [ix]
+You should be able to develop statistical data tied to your industry that allows you to mathematically calculate when an employee hire is required… For example (in our industry), we have determined that for every $35,000 to $50,000 in additional monthly revenue generated, there is a need to hire a new employee. [vi]

 Once the above actions are established, businesses will be able to regularly review their resource investment and determine when they need to increase or decrease FTEs, thus continuously aiming for the FTE equilibrium.